 Before you can even go out to buy yourself a metal detector, there are some essential features that you need to keep in mind first.
 Some of these features include:

-Important Features to Look for in a Metal Detector
+Important Features to Look For The Best Metal Detectors

 This feature helps metal detectorists distinguish one target from the other.
 In simpler words, it will let us know whether we have a coin or a trash item.
 This way, you’ll be able to save a lot of time digging out the garbage and instead dig out valuable finds.